xerolinux/XeroHub/content/xero-news/xerolinux-plasma/index.md

 **BE VERY CAREFUL HERE**.
 We do not recommend to blindly execute scripts without inspecting them first.
 {{< /alert >}}

-To download and inspect script, use the follwing command, open it in your IDE of choice and inspect it.
+To download and inspect script, use the following command, open it in your IDE of choice and inspect it.
 Only run it when you trust the code.

 ```Bash
 wget https://tinyurl.com/PlasmaInstall